What is Community Psychology?

 The Community Psychology major provides rigorous academic preparation for students who wish to pursue careers in human services, community development mental health, family and youth programs, counseling, prevention, program evaluation, community arts, multicultural program development, and human relations.
 The major also prepares students for graduate work in a variety of academic and applied research fields including psychology, sociology, counseling, public health, and social work as well as interdisciplinary graduate work in the arts, humanities, and social sciences including cultural studies and policy studies.

-There are no official prerequisites for Community Psychology beyond the requirements for admission into the School of Interdisciplinary Arts & Sciences.
-Useful preparation for this major includes coursework in psychology, sociology, anthropology, public policy, statistics and/or research methods.
+In addition to the requirements for admission into the School of Interdisciplinary Arts & Sciences, it is strongly recommended to take BIS 170 Introduction to Psychology (or equivalent) before applying to the major.
+BIS 170 Introduction to Psychology (or equivalent) will become a major prerequisite beginning Autumn quarter 2020.
+Other useful preparation for this major includes coursework in psychology, sociology, anthropology, public policy, statistics and/or research methods.
 Students will need strong skills in writing, speaking, collaboration, and community-based work.